joswha/noteour/README.md

 3. Use the "Collect Notes" button to scan your workspace and collect notes.
 4. Use the "Open Audit Notes" button to view the collected notes in a webview.
 5. Set custom file extensions to scan using the "File Extensions" item in the custom view.
+6. Click the "Clear Notes" button in the custom view to delete all collected audit notes.

 ### Custom View